What is The Acts 15 Experience?

 I wonder if all three might be correct understandings of what this phrase means.
 But if so, what is the composite message?
 What is a concise summary?

-Could the Acts 15 experience simply be a narrative in church unity?
+Could this simply be a narrative for church unity?
 If so, we have a lot of work to do if we are to achieve its potential.

 Read more about the book of Acts in Dear Theophilus, Acts: 40 Devotional Insights for Today’s Church now available in e-book, paperback, and hardcover.